 All medicine must be in its original container.
 There will be no exceptions to this policy.
 Scholars may not have medication in their pockets, lunch boxes, lockers, etc. All medication brought to school must be turned in to a school administrator, nurse, or the school-assigned medication givers by an adult 18 years or older.
 This policy includes all field trips and extracurricular activities.
 Scholars may not possess or use prescription medications at school independently from a school administrator unless authorized by the child's pediatrician.
 This permission shall be noted on the doctor's letterhead.
 Non-compliance may result in disciplinary action and possible expulsion from school.
 Scholars with acute or chronic diseases or medical conditions are exempt from this regulation.
 These scholars are allowed to possess and self-administer medication in the presence of the school nurse or medication giver.
-Parents of children, who self-administer medication statement must include a report from the scholar's physician indicating their approval for the scholar to self-administer the medication.
+Parents of children, who self-administer medication, must submit their written authorization on an annual basis.
+The authorization statement must include a report from the scholar's physician indicating their approval for the scholar to self-administer the medication.